 Culture and History

-Oahu holds greater historical significance as the seat of the Hawaiian monarchy and the site of Pearl Harbor, which draws visitors interested in American and Pacific history alongside their beach time.
-Iolani Palace, the only royal palace on American soil, sits in downtown Honolulu.
+Oahu holds greater historical significance as the last seat of the Hawaiian monarchy and the site of Pearl Harbor, which draws visitors interested in American and Pacific history alongside their beach time.
+Iolani Palace, the only royal palace on American soil, is located in downtown Honolulu.

 Food and Nightlife